visinf/fldr-vfi/README.md

 python main.py --exp_num 1 --gpu 0 --papermodel --test5scales
 ```
 By adding the option `--testsets` you can choose on which data you want to evaluate (options are `"Inter4K88"`, `"Inter4k816"`, `"X4K1000FPS"`,`"Xiph"`).
 The option `--papermodel` ensures all preferences are set according to the model of the paper.
-The option `--test5scales` adapts `args.fractions`,`args.scales`,`args.phase`,`args.S_tst` and `args.moreTstSc` to allow for additional scales for testing.
+The option `--test5scales` adapts `args.fractions`, `args.scales`, `args.phase`, `args.S_tst` and `args.moreTstSc` to allow for additional scales for testing.

 ## Acknowledgements
-We thank [Sim et al.](https://openaccess.thecvf.com/content/ICCV2021/papers/Sim_XVFI_eXtreme_Video_Frame_Interpolation_ICCV_2021_paper.pdf), [Niklaus et al.](https://openaccess.thecvf.com/content_CVPR_2020/papers/Niklaus_Softmax_Splatting_for_Video_Frame_Interpolation_CVPR_2020_paper.pdf) and [Stergiou and Poppe](https://arxiv.org/pdf/2111.00772.pdf) for providing 4K datasets, which were necessary to adequately evaluate and train our method.
-Our Inter4K testset for video frame interpolation is a subset of the images occuring in the Inter4K testset of [Stergiou and Poppe](https://arxiv.org/pdf/2111.00772.pdf).
+We thank [Sim et al.](https://github.com/JihyongOh/XVFI), [Niklaus et al.](https://github.com/sniklaus/softmax-splatting/) and [Stergiou and Poppe](https://github.com/alexandrosstergiou/Inter4K) for providing 4K datasets, which were necessary to adequately train and evaluate our method.
+Our Inter4K testsets for video frame interpolation is a subset of the images occuring in the Inter4K testset of [Stergiou and Poppe](https://github.com/alexandrosstergiou/Inter4K) shared under [CC BY-NC 4.0](https://github.com/alexandrosstergiou/Inter4K/blob/main/licence.txt).

 ## Citation
 We hope you find our work useful.
 If you would like to acknowledge it in your project, please use the following citation: